-Currently, our laboratory is equipped for efficient handling and analysis of the large volume of filters generated in the IMPROVE network, comparable in size to CSN (Chemical Speciation Network).
-All IMPROVE polytetrafluoroethylene (PTFE) filter analyses are performed on-site at UC Davis, including gravimetric mass, elements by EDXRF, and light absorption by hybrid integrating plate and sphere (HIPS) analysis.
-Over the years, we have developed and applied improvements to our analytical techniques and procedures, designed to enhance data quality.
+Currently, the AQRC monitoring laboratory is equipped for efficient handling and analysis of the large volume of filters generated in both networks.
+All IMPROVE polytetrafluoroethylene (PTFE) filter analyses are performed on-site at UC Davis, including gravimetric mass, Energy Dispersive X-ray Fluorescence (EDXRF), and light absorption via hybrid integrating plate and sphere (HIPS) analysis.

-UC Davis offers outstanding expertise in EDXRF of PM samples.
-We have conducted extensive tests on our PANalytical Epsilon 5 instruments to characterize them fully for elemental analysis of IMPROVE filters.
-We have informed PANalytical of idiosyncrasies with their instruments that had escaped the notice of their engineers and others using their instrument for PM filter analysis.
-In recent years, we have produced EDXRF calibration standards that are (a) specially formulated for the low PM concentrations observed on IMPROVE samples, (b) produced by collecting known particle concentrations onto the filters used in the network, (c) prepared using the same samplers used to load these filters in the field, and (d) made with loadings similar to those observed on CSN filters.
+UC Davis offers expertise in EDXRF of PM samples with extensive tests on PANalytical Epsilon 5 instruments to characterize them fully for elemental analysis of IMPROVE filters.
+In recent years, the AQRC lab group has produced EDXRF calibration standards that are (a) specially formulated for the low PM concentrations observed on IMPROVE samples, (b) produced by collecting known particle concentrations onto the filters used in the network, (c) prepared using the same samplers used to load these filters in the field, and (d) made with loadings similar to those observed on CSN filters.

 While data generated by the aerosol samplers are primarily used to monitor long-term trends in visibility, others have made use of the wealth of information made available by IMPROVE for a variety of investigations.
 These include searching for the sources of emissions that are causing air pollution at specific sites, and correlating meteorological data with statistical models and maps of IMPROVE data to track the long-range movement of pollutants from large emitters such as power plants and refineries.